Pixel (973) 784-8402

 How Can a Workplace Injury Lawyer in Newark Help Me If My Employer Refuses to Acknowledge My Injury?

-An attorney can help by contacting the state’s Division of Workers’ Compensation.
+An experienced workers’ compensation lawyer can help by contacting the state’s Division of Workers’ Compensation.
 The DWC is empowered to enforce state workers’ compensation laws and can impose penalties for noncompliance.

 What Should I Do If I’m Unable to Return to Work After a Workplace Injury in Newark?